Call Guardian

 Guardian Protection Video Streaming Recorder and Outdoor Camera

 24-7 Professional Monitoring — Guardian Protection offers 24-7 professional monitoring.
 Actually, it’s required.
 This service keeps your home security system connected to their monitoring center.
 If a break-in occurs, your system will notify the agents, and they can contact first responders if needed.
-We didn’t love this service, as their response times could be quicker to match the industry average.

 Pro Tip: No matter which company you choose, you should look for fast response times ranging between 20 to 30 seconds or faster.
 Alder Security has one of the fastest response times we’ve seen at 3.4 seconds on average!

 Geo-Services — Here’s a neat feature we think you’ll like.
 You can automatically arm and disarm your system, as well as perform different smart home commands, thanks to Guardian’s Geo-Services.
-With this technology, you can draw a virtual fence around your home to activate or deactivate certain features based on your smartphone’s location.9 It’s not foolproof, but it is convenient and neat when it works.
+With this technology, you can draw a virtual fence around your home to activate or deactivate certain features based on your smartphone’s location.8 It’s not foolproof, but it is convenient and neat when it works.

 Guardian Protection Smart Thermostat